 Please contact us by email at email@example.com with any enquiries.

-The Art of Sound, a new exhibition which examines the intersections between sound and the visual arts, will be open to the public at the Holmes à Court Gallery at Vasse Felix from 9 June – 15 September, presented in partnership with the National Film and Sound Archive of Australia (NFSA).
+Southern Queensland is the next destination for The Art of Sound, a multiplatform exhibition which examines the intersections between sound and the visual arts.
+It will be open to the public at the Caboolture Regional Art Gallery from 19 October – 15 December 2013, presented in partnership with the National Film and Sound Archive of Australia (NFSA).

-A digital restoration of 1981’s ground-breaking film Wrong Side of the Road, the first ever Australian feature starring an all-Indigenous cast, will have its world premiere at this year’s 60th Anniversary edition of the Sydney Film Festival (5-16 June 2013).
+A digital restoration of 1981’s groundbreaking film Wrong Side of the Road, the first ever Australian feature starring an all-Indigenous cast, will have its world premiere on Friday 14 June at this year’s Sydney Film Festival.